mnru/hee/README.md

-Bee is an experimental programming language
+Bee is an experimental (read: not for production use) programming language.

 ## Fundamentals